Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Conclusion

 \section{Conclusion}

 In this work, we study how the structure of the reward function in GFNs can be exploited.
 We first theoretically investigate how submodularity can be harnessed to retrieve upper bounds on the reward of unobserved terminating states.
-We show that the expected number of distinct upper bounds that can be generated for a given terminating state grows exponentially with the number of trajectories in the dataset (Proposition~\ref{prop:exp_Q}).
-Accordingly, we show that the probability of generating at least one upper bound of a given terminating state also grows exponentially with the number of sampled trajectories (Theorem~\ref{thm:proba_bound}), and further provide a result on the expected coverage of the terminating state space by upper bounds (Corollary~\ref{cor:coverage}).
+We show that the expected number of available upper bounds (with multiplicity) for a given terminating state grows exponentially with the number of sampled trajectories (Proposition~\ref{prop:exp_Q}).
+We then show that the probability that a terminating state has at least one upper bound grows in the same way(Theorem~\ref{thm:proba_bound}), and further provide a lower bound on the expected coverage of the terminating state space by an upper bound (Corollary~\ref{cor:coverage}).

-Following the OFU principle, we then introduce \subo{}, an approach which leverages the submodular upper bounds on unobserved terminating states to train a GFN. \subo{} produces \emph{orders of magnitude} more training data than classical GFNs for the same number of queries to the reward function.
+Following the OFU principle, we then introduce \subo{}, which leverages the submodular upper bounds on unobserved terminating states to train a GFN. \subo{} produces \emph{orders of magnitude} more training data than classical GFNs for the same number of queries to the reward function.
 We further show that the optimistic nature of \subo{} biases the learned distribution towards oversampling unobserved terminating states with high uncertainty or low sampling probability (Theorem~\ref{thm:oversampling}).

 We empirically demonstrate that \subo{} improves distribution matching faster than classical GFNs without sacrificing high-quality candidate generation for applicative purposes.
 While we focus on graph-based tasks here, \subo{} is applicable to \emph{any} problem with a submodular reward (e.g. facility location, sensor selection, feature selection).
-Our empirical results raise questions notably on how much uncertainty GFNs can tolerate while still achieving the desired behaviour in practice.
+Our empirical results raise questions notably on how much uncertainty GFNs can tolerate while still achieving the desired behavior in practice.